Understanding the 3 critical KPIs for your online store

-- How much in sales are these individuals bringing it?
+- How much in sales (both item volume and their total cart value) are these individuals bringing in?

 2. Bounce rate

 Bounce rate is a marketing indicator that measures the percentage of internet users who visited a page on your website and then left without interacting with any other element on your site.
-This would mean they didn’t click on anything, whether it be buttons, your menus, a different tab or a “tell me more” CTA.
-The bounce rate can be calculated with online analytic tools such as Google Analytics.
-Paying attention to this factor can help you better understand the relevance and quality of your website.
+This would mean they didn’t click on anything, whether it be buttons, menus, a different tab or a “tell me more” CTA (Call to Action).
+The bounce rate can be calculated with online analytic tools like Google Analytics.
+Paying attention to this KPI (Key Performance Indicator) can help you better understand the relevance and quality of your website.

-For instance, let’s say you just posted some Facebook ads promoting the brand new collection you launched on your online store.
-Of course, your goal is to make the most of your online visits and have them generate more sales.
+For instance, let’s say you just posted some Facebook ads promoting a new collection you launched online.
+Of course, your goal is to make the most of your online visits and have them convert into sales.
 If you were to find that your bounce rate was closer to 100%, you might want to slow down on paid advertising and invest in website optimization instead.
-A high bounce rate can be an indicator that your audience is not interested by your page’s content or, even, that you’re addressing the wrong market.
-Take some time to create clear, concise and original content, add some beautiful images and include answers to every question a customer might ask.
-There is no perfect recipe for reducing your bounce rate, although this concept is the best place to start.
+A high bounce rate can be an indicator that your audience is not interested in your page’s content.
+Take the time to create clear, concise and original content, add some beautiful images and include answers to every question a customer might ask.
+There is no perfect recipe for reducing your bounce rate, although these points are a great place to start.
 This will require some trial and error until you find what works for your online store.

 Is a high bounce rate always a bad sign?